Benefits Overview for New UA Employees

 Fixed Employee Contribution Amount

-The percentage you contribute will be dependent on your plan.
+The percentage an employee contributes will be dependent on their plan.
 Many new employees will go into PERS Tier IV, TRS Tier III, or ORP.
-In each of these cases you are required to contribute 8% (no more, no less).
+In each of these cases, employees are required to contribute 8% (no more, no less).

 Voluntary 403(b)

-We also have a supplemental Tax-deferred Annuity (TDA) 403(b) or a Roth 403(b) which allows you to contribute additional pre- or post-tax dollars toward retirement.
+UA also has a supplemental Tax-deferred Annuity (TDA) 403(b) or a Roth 403(b) which allows employees to contribute additional pre- or post-tax dollars toward retirement.
 More information can be found on our 403(b) webpage.

 Medical Coverage in Retirement

 The University contributes 12% to the ORP contribution rate because there is no health care component built into the ORP.
-The additional contribution from UA is to help you budget for health care when you retire.
+The additional contribution from UA is to help budget for health care in retirement.

-PERS and TRS both have medical components build into their plans that UA contributes to in addition to the 5% and 7% contributions to your personal retirement account.
+PERS and TRS both have medical components build into their plans that UA contributes to in addition to the 5% and 7% contributions to a specific employee's personal retirement account.
 More information on the medical aspect of the PERS and TRS retirement plans can be directed to the State of Alaska at 1-800-821-2251.

 ORP is Available to Certain Employees